Frequently Asked Questions

 What would the wind farm look like?

-A Landscape and Visual Assessment (LVIA) will be undertaken for the proposed wind farm and will consider any likely significant landscape and visual effects.
+A Landscape and Visual Assessment (LVIA) has been undertaken for the proposed wind farm and considers any likely significant landscape and visual effects.

 How will you ensure the wind farm doesn’t impact the wildlife in the area?

 Protecting and minimising any potential direct or indirect impacts on local wildlife and their habitats is of utmost importance and we take this responsibility seriously.
-A wide range of ecological and ornithological studies will be undertaken as part of the Environmental Impact Assessment work.
+A wide range of ecological and ornithological studies have been undertaken as part of the Environmental Impact Assessment work.

 If the wind farm is consented, a Species Protection plan will be implemented during the construction phase to ensure that relevant wildlife legislation is adhered to.
 Furthermore, a Biodiversity Enhancement Management Plan will be developed for the operational phase and agreed with consultees, to mitigate or enhance habitat for important ornithological and ecological features and to provide wider biodiversity improvements.